paradigmxyz/zk-eth-rng/README.md

-# eth-rng: Utilities for Randomness Generation On Ethereum
+# zk-eth-rng: Utilities for Randomness Generation On Ethereum

 This repository contains contracts, circuits, and scripts related to generating and providing randomness for Ethereum's execution layer.